OMARI1988/baxter_demos/share/commands.md

+pick up the black object
-pick up the blue object below the green object pick up the blue object to the right of the green object
+pick up the blue object below the black object pick up the blue object far from the black object